 The year Stanwell House was built

-Stanwell House continues to thrive as a hotel and 2017 sees a celebration of 10 years of private ownership.
-The only boutique hotel in Lymington it boasts 29 individually designed bedrooms, an array of restaurants and dining areas, a stunning garden area and its own private yacht moored down at the marina.
-A popular venue for holiday makers and locals alike it is a thriving hub of hospitality in the heart of Lymington.
+Stanwell House continues to thrive as a hotel.
+The only boutique hotel in Lymington it boasts 29 individually designed bedrooms, an array of restaurants and dining areas, a stunning garden a A popular venue for holiday makers and locals alike it is a thriving hub of hospitality in the heart of Lymington.